sbx0/microservices/README.md

-# microservices
+# microservices [under construction]

-This is a java microservice built by Spring Cloud Framework
+This is a java microservice project built by Spring Cloud Framework

 # Composition